- IPSE News

 Following that logic, it’s possible to make the case that the full benefit of the CJRS should not apply to those working outside IR35.
 And herein lies our nervousness about pushing for full CJRS entitled for all ltd co directors.
 Even if the practical problems of accounting for dividend income could be solved (and surely they can somehow) it’s clear the government would seek to impose IR35 as broadly as possible.
 To be fair the government are already seeking to do this anyway, but if we are to have any chance of persuading it otherwise, we must be careful what we ask for here – as the Chancellor’s statement on sole trader National Insurance Contributions implied, there will be a trade-off in any support package on offer to different groups.

-IPSE’s proposal: a bespoke package for ltd co directors
+IPSE’s proposal: a bespoke package for limited company directors

 Nevertheless, it’s clear that something more does need to and should be done for ltd co directors.
 There is a basic unfairness in the situation for them compared with employees and now sole traders, who they resemble in many aspects.
 But perhaps crowbarring them into the schemes already announced isn’t the answer.
 Perhaps a bespoke package of support should be put in place for businesses.
 A package that is frankly more generous than the Business Interruption Loans, which it is clear are not working effectively and bring the risk of debt and personal guarantees – even for those businesses that want them.
 Businesses need a cash injection, not a loan, and small limited companies should be entitled to any such scheme, just like every other business.